*The twins can talk to each other mentally, read each other’s mind. Those soundless conversations will be in italics.

 Mother is unconvinced.
 God, if there is one, has sent a curse.
 Her husband dead six months, now she's a widow with two hungry brats.
 She is beautiful, her husband strong and handsome, she will be old before her time with no chance of a new husband, not with these two in tow.
 Pity the child with a frightened, resentful mother.
 The firstborn, bad enough, but one might have been bearable.
 The second she sees as a throwaway.
 She has no affection for either, as they grow her frustration grows.
 The second receives most of the random blows, slaps, even sharp kicks.
 The child has done nothing, just there.

 The sisters endure, they are six, so lovely it’s almost painful, like an ice cream headache in your eyes.
 Mother has fresh resentment, she’s twenty six, works as a housekeeper in a home where even the possibility of meeting a man is out of the question.
 Two old people, wealthy enough to afford her, have no children, only friends are other old people.
 In four short years she will be thirty, almost dead for Belarus.
 A country brimming with gorgeous young girls, too many and not enough men, men who go to war; men who don't return.
 Or return in no condition to support a wife and family.

-The twins are intelligent, do well in school.
-The second has an almost mystical memory, there is talk of sending her to a special advanced school.
+The twins are intelligent, brilliant in school.
+The second has a near mystical memory, there is talk of sending her to a special advanced school.
 Mother makes a mistake, she relishes telling the girls they may be separated and why.